pbarera1/chatbot/README.md

 -   `placeholder`: Input placeholder text (default: "Type your message...")
 -   `systemPrompt`: System prompt for the AI (optional)

-## License
+## Potential Costs

-ISC
+Initial Embedding Cost

-Cost Factor 100MB Corpus ~1000 Pages Corpus Change Initial Embedding Cost $25 - $35 $10 - $20 Negligible savings
+Vector DB Hosting (Monthly)
-Vector DB Hosting (Monthly) $50 - $150 $20 - $100 Minor reduction
+Query (each chat completion)

-Reduce query cost can use nano/fast models or do an api call with the text embedding and summarize it, then use the smaller summary embedding to minimze the token count
+To reduce query cost could do an api call with the text embedding and summarize it, then use the smaller summary embedding to minimze the token count

 ## TODO